Skip to main content

 Guasacaca

-Venezuelan avocado sauce with peppers, onions, cilantro, and lime.
-Served with everything from grilled meats to arepas.
+The Venezuelan avocado sauce, blended with peppers, onions, cilantro, and lime.
+It ends up next to almost everything, from grilled meat to arepas.

 Regional Cuisine Highlights